 We deplore the different grimaces customarily used used to differentiate books (italics) from articles (quotes): in our opinion, books and articles are equally valuable to scholarship, and should be treated with equal dignity.
 It is sufficient to capitalize the titles of both, to distinguish them from regular prose, and the presence of a journal rather than a press in the entry will adequately distinguish the two from each other.

-Some frequently cited reference books and bibliographic aids have their own standard abbreviations in WSP, see the separate Book Abbreviations page.
+Some frequently cited reference books and bibliographic aids have their own standard abbreviations in WSP, and a different list in Alpha.
+Each list changes with the needs of authors in that particular volume, but these samples may serve as a starting point..

 Below are samples of entry types in different categories.